aa11bb/tsgan/README.md

-Source code for paper "Unsupervised learning of hierarchical representations for time series with Generative Adversarial Nets"
+Source code for paper "Unsupervised learning of hierarchical representations for time series with Generative Adversarial Nets".